-Sustainable tourism and related green economies that derive from the active preservation and the sustainable use of resources can provide a driving force for an alternative preservation and development model.
-However, the existing heritage sites, museums, protected areas and small businesses initiatives are often fragmented, not aware of benefits of collaboration and market opportunities.
+Sustainable tourism and related green economies that derive from the balance of preservation and the sustainable use of resources provide a driving force for the socio-economic development.
+However, the existing small business initiatives and the fragmented tourism offer need sharpened strategic approach and integration with heritage sites, museums, nature protected areas and others into market driven CB destinations or thematic tourism products.

-Heritage and traditions shall be promoted as inspiration for innovation in visitor packages, local cuisine, product design, crafts, arts, etc..
-There is an obvious need for increasing awareness and a knowledge base among the local SMEs and populations regarding challenges offered by heritage.
+Heritage and traditions shall be promoted as inspiration for innovation in visitor packages, local cuisine, local product design, crafts, arts and other similar activities.
+In addition, there is an obvious need for increasing awareness and a knowledge base among the local SMEs and populations regarding challenges offered by heritage.